DGP-Studio/Snap.Hutao.Docs/docs/en/features/hutao-API.md

 ### Use Browser

 ::: info
-This method does not support HoYoLab
+This method does not support HoYoLAB
 :::

 - Open our [JavaScript file](/upload-abyss-data.js), copy the entire content